BECOMING A CONSULTANT

 Is it necessary to have previous policy experience in order to obtain a PGI placement?

-No. The directors understand that not everyone has previous policy experience, and one of the goals of the Initiative it to provide students will policy opportunities so they can develop new skills.
+No. The directors understand that not everyone has previous policy experience, and one of the goals of the Initiative it to provide students will policy opportunities so that they can develop new skills.
 However, if students possess a certain skill or experience in an area that is relevant to a project, this would be considered an asset and they should state this in their application email.

 How are students partnered with other consultants?